mehulagg/gitlab/doc/development/fe_guide/dependencies.md

 This distinction is used by omnibus to determine which dependencies it requires when building GitLab.

-Exceptions are made for some tools that we require in the `gitlab:assets:compile` CI job such as `webpack-bundle-analyzer` to analyze our production assets post-compile.
+Exceptions are made for some tools that we require in the `compile-production-assets` CI job such as `webpack-bundle-analyzer` to analyze our production assets post-compile.

 ## Updating dependencies